apostrophecms/apostrophe-documentation/README.md

 ## DevOps

-[DevOps](/tutorials/devops/README.md) covers all you need to know to depploy and configure Apostrophe for a production environment.
+[DevOps](/tutorials/devops/README.md) covers all you need to know to deploy and configure Apostrophe for a production environment.

 ### HOWTOs